Posted in | News | Biosensors

 The Current Study

-Data collection occurred over the course of 3 to 5 weeks, with patients instructed to wear the trackers continuously.
+Data collection occurred over 3 to 5 weeks, with patients instructed to wear the trackers continuously.
 The study employed a web application to facilitate data aggregation and analysis, ensuring that medical staff had access to the information throughout the treatment period.

 Results and Discussion